PublicResolver

 **Get Canonical Name**

-Returns the canonical Domains name associated with the provided node
+Returns the canonical Domains name associated with the provided `node`.
+Used exclusively for reverse resolution.

 This function has interface ID 0x691f3431.